operasoftware/devopera/articles/_posts/2015-04-22-wifi-ble-javascript.md

 		})
 	});

-	// use analog pin A0
+	// Use analog pin A0
 	board.on('ready', function() {
 		servo = new five.Servo({
 			pin: 'A0'